microsoft/fhir-starter/quickstarts/README.md

 6. Accept the default permissions and click **Add**.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH6.png)

-At this point the FHIR-Proxy application registration is complete.
+At this point, the FHIR-Proxy application registration is complete.

 ## Step 3 - Configure App Roles and API Permissions